Rochester Chamber Affiliates

 The Small Business Council of Rochester (SBC) has a lot to offer businesses in the Greater Rochester area.
 Led by an entirely volunteer but dedicated group of Rochester’s small business leaders, the Small Business Council of Rochester is committed to providing Rochester’s business community with programs and events to help local business leaders and their businesses grow and prosper – both personally and professionally.

 This organization seeks to enhance the opportunities and knowledge of business and professional women in the civic, commercial, cultural, and educational interests of the Greater Rochester area.
-Its signature events include the annual ATHENA Awards luncheon and Young Women of Distinction, which recognize teen girls for outstanding high school academic performance.
+Its signature events include the annual ATHENA International Awards program and Young Women of Distinction scholarship awards program, which recognize teen girls for outstanding high school academic performance.